 At its root, coaching is about releasing your potential and allowing you to play the game of life full-out.
 Coaching can therefore be a powerful adjunct to, and integral component of, Chinese Medicine.

 I can schedule coaching appointments through face-to-face meetings and via phone or video conferencing.
-I have had clients that range from Hawaii to Holland and from Canada to Costa Rica, as well as all over the United States.
+I have had clients that range from Hawaii to Holland and from Canada to Costa Rica, as well as all over the United States. if you would like to know what some of my coaching clients have to say, you can read their testimonials here.

 Close your eyes for a moment, take a couple of long, slow, deep breaths and imagine what you would feel like when you are able to say: “I have never felt better than I do right now”.
 Now imagine if you could embrace a journey towards personal well-being that made that statement true each and every day…regardless of where you are right now.